Photos - Image Formats (JPG, TIFF, RAW)

 Now, let’s talk about RAW.

-Available with the Pro upgrade, on iPhone SE, 6S, 6S Plus, and newer.
+Available on iPhone SE, 6S, 6S Plus, and newer.

 One very important aspect to know is the difference between processed and unprocessed photos.
 By default, we deliver processed photos, similar to the native app.
 This means that between capturing a photo and it being saved to your Camera Roll, Apple applies some edits behind-the-scenes to make the photo look more appealing.
 Unprocessed photos are not like this--they are taken from the sensor with very little correction done to them and delivered to you in a DNG file format, also known as a RAW photo.